Château Troplong Mondot Saint-Emilion 2018 - 1er Grand Cru Classé B

 Wine rated (2021 guide) 97/100

 Concentrated, full-bodied, deep, and opulent in texture, it displays great elegance and beautiful balance.
-It is rich and powerful, yet symmetrical.
-The purity of the fruit and freshness are the key words that define its character.
-This wine is destined to evolve over three decades and will be at its best after a decade of aging.
+It offers richness and power, but also a sense of harmony.
+Pure fruit and freshness are the hallmarks that define its character.
+This wine is destined to age for three decades and will be at its best after a decade of cellaring.
 The wine is a blend of 85% Merlot, 13% Cabernet Sauvignon, and 2% Cabernet Franc.

 1JOUR1VIN PRICE